ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ### Key Identifiers

 A Presenter may choose to select which cryptographic keys are reported as part of the PKIX Evidence.
-For each selected cryptographic key, the Presenter includes a request entity of type `id-pkix-evidence-entity-key`.
-Among the request attributes for this entity, the
+For each selected cryptographic key, the Presenter includes a requested entity of type `id-pkix-evidence-entity-key`.
+Among the requested claims for this entity, the
-Presenter includes one attribute with the type `id-pkix-evidence-attribute-key-identifier`.
-The value of this attribute should be set to the utf8String that represents the identifier for the specific key.
+Presenter includes one claim with the type `id-pkix-evidence-claim-key-identifier`.
+The value of this claim should be set to the utf8String that represents the identifier for the specific key.

 An HSM receiving an attestation request which selects a key via this approach SHOULD fail the transaction if it cannot find the cryptographic